pankaj892/pankaj892/README.md

 - 💬 Ask me about - Open Source,Gaming 🎮.

-- 🥅 2022 Goal - Learn to be a part of Open Source culture.
+- 🥅 2022 Goal - Learn to be a part of Open Source culture🔥.

 - ⚡ Fun fact - Most Devs would still prefer Windows🪟 as their main OS.